wseal/doc/en.md

   What else can we make with rocks?
 We can make stone walls, houses and lots of other thins Try to think of some more on your own.

+- 7 Let's Ride into Space
+  As as child, Sally Ride wanted to be an astronaut.
+It was her dream to fly through space.
+  There was just one problem.
+At that time, all the astronauts in American were men.
+  When Sally grew up, she studied science.
+She wanted to learn all about outer sapce.
+  She studied the planets, like Earth.
+Sally also learned about the stars.
+  Then something wonderful happened.
+Sally read in the newspaper that new astronauts were needed.
+She wrote a letter and was picked.

+  It's not easy to be an astronaut.
+Sally knew it would be hard work.
+She had many weeks of training.
+During training, Sally learned about the space shuttle.
+She also learned what to do during the flight into space.

+  At last Sally finished her training and was ready.
+She flew on the space shuttle Challenger.
+While in space , she helped put out satellites.
+These machines go around the
+  Earth and take pictures.

+  Sally became the first American woman to go into space.
+Many people thinks she is special because of this.
+But all Sally cares about is that her dream came true.